 Craven Community College offers a wide variety of distance learning programs and courses to accommodate the busy lives of our students.
 Distance learning provides flexibility and convenience so that students can learn anytime and anywhere.
 Distance learning is sometimes referred to as online or eLearning and has become a popular and effective option for program and course completion at Craven Community College with most students enrolling in at least one distance course each semester.
 Moodle is our primary Learning Management System (LMS) and faculty use it, along with other online resources, to deliver instruction and interact with students.
 Interaction is an important component of distance learning to ensure that students are engaged and connected to their instructor and other students.

-There are three main types of distance learning courses at Craven Community College: online, hybrid and HyFlex.
+There are three main types of distance learning courses at Craven Community College: Online, Hybrid, and HyFlex.
 A course is designated as online when 100% of the course is accessed via the Internet.
 A hybrid course includes 50-99% instruction online with the remaining instruction occurring in the classroom.
-The final type, HyFlex, allows students to attend sessions live in the classroom or to join a session virtually while it is occurring.
-In a HyFlex course, students choose how they will attend each session, and their choice can change from one session to the next.
-Students may access these courses from home, on campus, or wherever they can obtain Internet access.
+Our hyflex courses are another flexible option for students.
+These classes integrate both face-to-face and virtual learning options, giving students the choice (each time the class meets) to attend in person, virtually, or online.
+Please check the course descriptions in Self-Service for more information.

 Technology Requirements